-Kristen Steele began working for Local Futures in 2000 as Assistant to the Director and has since worked in fundraising, writing and program coordination.
-She also organized the 2012, 2013 and 2015 Economics of Happiness Conferences.
+Kristen Steele began working for Local Futures in 2000, first as Assistant to the Director and has since taken on multiple roles, including research, writing, fundraising, outreach and program management.
+She has also been the main organizer for several of the Economics of Happiness conferences and other Local Futures’ events.
 She holds a BA in Environmental Studies and a Master’s degree in Wild Animal Biology from the Zoological Society of London (ZSL) and Royal Veterinary College, University of London.
-She regularly participates in wildlife-related activities, including rescue and rehabilitation, and has a particular interest in the intersection between economics and conservation.
+She is also currently pursuing doctoral research on the intersection of conservation and economics in regards to threatened species.

 Marjana Kos, Executive Assistant